-- Safeguard the Company's ability to continue as a going concern and increase returns for shareholders; and - Comply with regulatory capital requirements set by the Central Bank of the UAE.
+- Safeguard the Company's ability to continue as a going concern and increase returns for shareholders; and - Comply with regulatory capital requirements set by the CB UAE.

 The Company's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
-The Company has complied with all regulatory requirements issued by the Central Bank of the UAE during the year.
+The Company has complied with all regulatory requirements issued by the CB UAE during the year.